Cathy's Gluten Free

 Extra-virgin olive oil is unrefined.
 This means that neither chemicals nor heat were used to extract the oil from the olives.
 It retains more of the nutrients from the fruit.
 This is the kind you want.
 Stay away from "light" olive oil.
 It's been refined, as has any that's simply labeled "Olive Oil."

 There've been reports of olive oils that are not pure olive oil, but rather diluted with less expensive oils not noted on the label.
+Real olive oil will turn solid in the refrigerator.
 Try to find a trusted brand.
+I like to shop at the Bodacious Shops when I'm in Pensacola, Florida.

 How to Choose Balsamic Vinegar

 Conveniently, balsamic vinegar is usually sold in the same stores that sell olive oils and allow sampling.
-For this recipe, I use a basic balsamic vinegar, but it would be fun to experiment with some of the varieties of vinegars offered!
+For this recipe, I use a basic balsamic vinegar, but it's also fun to experiment with some of the varieties of vinegars offered!

 Balsamic vinegar is made from grape juice that has been cooked until it's reduced into a syrup called must, which is then fermented and aged in wooden barrels.
 For more information on balsamic vinegar, check out this article on The Spruce Eats.